-(a) Appropriations to the University by the State from the State's General Fund;

-- (b) Each fund the purpose of which has been restricted in writing by the terms of the gift or grant under which such fund has been donated, or by the donor thereof; - (c) Certain limited-purpose fees imposed upon students as a condition of enrollment at the University, including but not limited to services and activities fees, building fees ("Building Fees") and technology fees; and - (d) Revenues and receipts attributable to the Metropolitan Tract Revenue (which consists of revenues from approximately 10 acres owned by the University in downtown Seattle, known as the "Metro Tract").
+- (a) Appropriations to the University by the State from the State's General Fund; - (b) Each fund the purpose of which has been restricted in writing by the terms of the gift or grant under which such fund has been donated, or by the donor thereof; - (c) Certain limited-purpose fees imposed upon students as a condition of enrollment at the University, including but not limited to services and activities fees, building fees ("Building Fees") and technology fees; and - (d) Revenues and receipts attributable to the Metropolitan Tract Revenue (which consists of revenues from approximately 10 acres owned by the University in downtown Seattle, known as the "Metro Tract").

 See "GENERAL REVENUES."
 Unrestricted fund balances, to the extent that they were accumulated from money that was received as General Revenues, are included in and available to pay obligations secured by General Revenues.
-Any interest subsidy received from the federal government with respect to General Revenue Bonds is included and available to pay obligations secured by General Revenues.